How to Use and Customize the TinyMCE Editor in WordPress

 }

-Note that the button will receive the mce-i-[your class here] class which you can use to target and add styles.
-Specify the font as dashicons and the content using the unicode value from earlier.
+The button will receive the mce-i-[your class here] class, which you can use for styling.
+Set the font to Dashicons and the content to the unicode value of the icon.

 Using TinyMCE Elsewhere

-Plugins often create textareas for entering longer text, wouldn’t it be great if we could use TinyMCE there as well?
-Of course we can, and it’s pretty easy.
-The wp_editor() function allows us to output one anywhere in admin, here’s how it looks:
+Plugins often create textareas for entering longer text.
+Wouldn’t it be great if you could use TinyMCE there too?
+Luckily, you can, and it’s straightforward to implement.
+The wp_editor() function allows you to place a TinyMCE editor anywhere in the admin area.
+Here’s what it looks like:

 wp_editor( $initial_content, $element_id, $settings );

-The first parameter sets the initial content for the box.
-This could be used to load an option from the database, for example.
-The second parameter sets the HTML element’s ID.
+The first parameter sets the initial content for the editor, which can be loaded from a database option, for example.
+The second parameter sets the ID of the HTML element.
 The third parameter is an array of settings.
-To read about the exact settings you can use, take a look at the wp editor documentation.
+For more details on the available settings, refer to the WordPress Editor documentation.

-The most important setting is the textarea_name.
-This populates the name attribute of the textarea element, allowing you to save the data easily.
+The most important setting is textarea_name, which sets the name attribute of the textarea element, making it easier to save the data.
 Here’s how my editor looks when used in an options page:

 $settings = array( 'textarea_name' => 'buyer_bio' );